Get

 Conclusion

-Sunbathing on a summer day is something that both humans and cats love to do.
+Sunbathing on a summer day is something that both humans and cats enjoy doing.
 It’s not the only thing that we have in common, though.
 Cats are also prone to becoming overheated if they’re out in the sun for too long.

 Keep an eye out for signs like panting to know when your cat is too hot.
 You can cool them down by keeping them indoors with the AC, supplying plenty of cool drinking water, and putting cool, damp towels on their body.